rezenee/ttytt/README.md

 # ttytt
-made this for a hackathon its super spaghetti lol
+made this for a hackathon it was my first experience using ncurses.